quixio/quix-docs/docs/platform/how-to/state-management.md

 # State management

-When deploying a service it is possible for that service to maintain state between restarts.
-This can be done by enabling state management for the deployment.
-Enabling state management creates a storage area that can be used for storage of data and files, and this state is preserved between service restarts.
+When deploying a service, enabling state management enables the service to maintain its state between restarts by creating a storage area for data and files, ensuring persistence across service restarts.

 ## Enabling state management

-When you deploy a service, it is possible to enable state management:
+Enable state management during service deployment if your code relies on state or expects files to persist across restarts:

 ![state management](../images/how-to/state/state-management.png){width=80%}

-This creates a `state` folder in the service.
+Enabling state creates a `state` folder that can be accessed by your code.

 !!! important